hmassad/smarty-calendar/README.md

 ## 🐞 Bugs

 - can't drag an event that finishes after maxHour
-- don't let create new slots if they don't fit (mouse down and default duration)
+- don't let creation of new slots if they don't fit (mouse down and default duration)
+- when moving an event past the bottom of the calendar, it moves to the next day (mouse move)

 ## 🚨 Pending

-- edit/confirm event popup
+- rename events to intervals?
+- differentiate between events and slots: we create, edit and delete slots, events are passed
 - look and feel of events (creating, dragging, open popup, normal)
 - interval creation mode / event creation mode, events and slots don't interact with each other